 In the late 1970’s I joined the growing environmental movement and in the 1980’s became concerned about our over-exploitation of the Earth’s resources, environmental crises such as Acid Rain and the reduction in numbers of once common birds.
 In the mid-1980’s my new wife and I camped in mid-Wales to see the only breeding pair of Red Kites in Britain.

 As a teacher I encorporated concern for the environment into my classroom teaching and ran a successful environment group for students.
 Our projects included a school wildlife pond, a wildlife and herb garden, and a project to raise awareness of the importance of aluminium recycling by making a chain of aluminium ring pulls.

 I continue to take an active involvement in environmental issues and in my previous employment introduced bird cams and energy auditing as products for schools.
 I am always looking for ways to introduce our young people to the excitment of the natural world that I experienced as a youngster, and still experience today.

 The half-farmer bit is making slow and steady progress.
-We were fortunate enough to acquire some waste land (part of an old cinder tennis court) at the back of our house and we have spent the last ten or so years building raised beds and planting trees and fruit bushes to try and provide (partially) for ourselves.
+We were fortunate enough to acquire some waste land (part of an old cinder tennis court) at the back of our house and we have spent the last twenty or so years building raised beds and planting trees and fruit bushes to try and provide (partially) for ourselves.
 We know that we will never be self-sufficient on this land but it does make a significant difference to our quality of life.